DiscipleTools/disciple-tools-version-control/README.md

 ```

-## Mechanics of the updating system
+## Mechanics of the updating system:
 If a theme is hosted in the Wordpress directory, it has native access to the updating system inside the Wordpress software.
 But if the theme is not hosted inside the directory, and is therefore remotely hosted, then an additional system must be used to trigger and deliver updates to the native updating system inside the Wordpress software.
 This is what is required for Disciple Tools, because the requirements for hosting inside the Wordpress Directory to severly limit the implementation of the Disciple Tools system.
 (For example, not using custom tables for which Disciple Tools requires 6.)

 The system for managing the remote update in Disciple Tools uses the library `plugin-update-checker`, which is found inside `disciple-tools-theme/dt-core/libraries/`.